 Pain, redness or swelling may occur at the injection site.
-This typically lasts less than 10-15 minutes after the short-acting form and an hour with the LAR form.
+This typically lasts less than 10-15 minutes after the short-acting form and an hour after the LAR form.
 To reduce this side effect, take the medication out of the refrigerator ahead of time and allow it to reach room temperature.
-Do not heat it to warm it rapidly.
+Do not heat it or warm it rapidly.
 Also, rotating the site of the injections is helpful.

 Abdominal Side Effects

 Side effects such as diarrhea, bloating, gas, and abdominal pain were reported in studies.
 It is difficult to tell if these are related to the medication or the disease, so discuss them with your doctor or nurse.
 These side effects may be decreased by giving the injections between meals or at bedtime.
 The LAR form is less likely to cause these side effects, and they typically stop within 1-4 days of the injection and decrease with long-term treatment.

 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.